mlflow/mlflow/docs/source/model-registry.rst

     An MLflow Model registered with the MLflow Model Registry.
 A registered model has a unique name, contains versions, and other metadata.

 Model Version
     Each registered model can have one or many versions.
 When a new model is added to the Model Registry, it is added as version 1.
-Each new model registered to the same model name will increment the version number.
+Each new model registered to the same model name increments the version number.

 Model Stage
     Each model version can be assigned one or many stages.
 MLflow provides predefined stages for